 entity.Idle(playerConnection, true) for the entity will stop any state updates from transferring to the player.

-Freeze is the latest method that deals with saving network bandwidth and CPU.
+Freeze is the latest method that deals with saving network traffic and CPU.

-Freeze is a global setting which can only be activated/de-activated on the owner of an entity.
-When you call
+It is a global setting which can only be activated/de-activated on the owner of an entity.

 - All Bolt